TPO Map — Tree Preservation Orders in Huntingdonshire District Council

 How up-to-date is the TPO data for Huntingdonshire District Council?

-Our data for Huntingdonshire District Council was last updated 3 April 2026.
+Our data for Huntingdonshire District Council was last updated recently.
 Data is refreshed regularly from open data sources, but new or revoked TPOs may not appear immediately.
 For the latest information, check with Huntingdonshire District Council directly.

 Can I request a new TPO in Huntingdonshire District Council?